odoo/odoo/doc/howtos/backend.rst

 ----------

 Odoo is a highly data driven system.
-Although behavior is customized using Python_ code part of a module's value is in the data it sets up when loaded.
+Although behavior is customized using Python_ code, part of a module's value is in the data it sets up when loaded.

 .. tip:: some modules exist solely to add data into Odoo
     :class: aphorism